 - creating a community hub for the centre, by co-locating community facilities with the existing Kippax Library

-- creating active meeting places, where people can linger and socialise
+- creating meeting places, where people can linger and socialise

-- improving pedestrian and cyclists connections to and within the centre, to encourage active travel
+- improving pedestrian and cycling connections to and within the centre, to encourage active travel

 - managing car parking within the centre, to provide for economic efficiencies and improved access through the car park areas, and